adafruit/Adafruit_TMP006/README.md

 > I for one, welcome our new Robo-Chefs.

--- We were all thinking it
+-- what each of us is thinking right now

 ## Credits and Original README.txt